Yolŋu: Yolŋu in politics

-Since the 1960s Yolngu leaders have been conspicuous in the struggle for Aboriginal land rights.
+Since the 1960s Yolŋu leaders have been conspicuous in the struggle for Aboriginal land rights.

-In 1963, provoked by a unilateral government decision to excise a part of their land for a bauxite mine, Yolngu at Yirrkala sent to the Australian House of Representatives a petition on bark.
-The bark petition attracted national and international attention and now hangs in Parliament House, Canberra as a testament to the Yolngu role in the birth of the land rights movement.
+In 1963, provoked by a unilateral government decision to excise a part of their land for a bauxite mine, Yolŋu at Yirrkala sent to the Australian House of Representatives two petitions mounted on decorated bark, known as the Yirrkala bark petitions.
+The bark petitions attracted national and international attention and are displayed Parliament House, Canberra as a testament to the Yolŋu role in the birth of the land rights movement.

-When the politicians demonstrated they would not change their minds, the Yolngu of Yirrkala took their grievances to the courts in 1971, in the case of Milirrpum v Nabalco Pty Ltd, or the Gove land rights case.
-Yolngu lost the case because Australian courts were still bound to follow the terra nullius principle, which did not allow for the recognition of any prior rights to land to Indigenous people at the time of colonisation.
-However, the Judge did acknowledge the claimants' ritual and economic use of the land and that they had an established system of law, paving the way for future Aboriginal land rights in Australia.
+When the politicians demonstrated they would not change their minds, the Yolŋu of Yirrkala took their grievances to the courts in 1968, in the case of Milirrpum v Nabalco Pty Ltd, or the Gove land rights case, heard in 1971.
+Yolŋu lost the case because Australian law did not allow for the recognition of any prior rights to land to Indigenous people at the time of colonisation.
+However, the judge did acknowledge the claimants' ritual and economic use of the land and that they had an established system of law, paving the way for future Aboriginal land rights in Australia.
 It was said to have played a vital part in paving the way to the recognition of Aboriginal land rights in the Aboriginal Land Rights Act 1976 and the Mabo decision in 1992.

-The song "Treaty", by Yothu Yindi, which became an international hit in 1989, arose as a remonstration over the tardiness of the Hawke government in enacting promises to deal with Aboriginal land rights, and made a powerful pleas for respect for Yolngu culture, territory and Law.
+The song "Treaty", by Yothu Yindi, which became an international hit in 1989, arose as a remonstration over the tardiness of the Hawke government in enacting promises to deal with Aboriginal land rights, and made a powerful pleas for respect for Yolŋu culture, territory and Law.

+In 2019, Galarrwuy Yunupingu, an elder of the Gumatj clan, brought a native title claim on behalf of his clan to the Full Court of the Federal Court of Australia.
+He also sought compensation of $700 million for the harm caused to their land rights by Commonwealth laws and actions in taking the land, under the Native Title Act 1993.
+After the Federal Court ruled in favour of the Gumatj, the government appealed the decision to the High Court.
+In Commonwealth v Yunupingu the High Court which ruled in favour of the Gumatj claimants in March 2025, although a ruling on compensation was left to another court.